bschulz81/AcceleratedLinearAlgebra/README.md

 By 06.09.25,

-The test applications now work with larger matrices and verify the correctness of the algorithms.
+0) The test applications now work with larger matrices and verify the correctness of the algorithms.

-1) the advanced algorithms for LU/and QR decomposition as well as the Strassen and Winograd algorithms can now work purely on gpu with gpu data pointers.
+1) The advanced algorithms for LU/and QR decomposition as well as the Strassen and Winograd algorithms can now work if they are given gpu data pointers.

 the advanced algorithm for the QR decomposition  from https://arxiv.org/pdf/1812.02056 showed severe numerical stability errors.
 But these are inherent in the algorithms from that paper.
 I have included some measures to increase stability.
 The instability arises because the advanced algorithms use the Strassen algorithm twice for one